L-A-N-E/Edge-TimerTrack/README-en.md

 <h3>Introduction :1st_place_medal:</h3>
 <p>
-The TRACER project is an innovative initiative aimed at creating an active and friendly community around Formula E.
+The TRacer project is an innovative initiative aimed at creating an active and friendly community around Formula E.
 This project consists of a comprehensive website, offering detailed information on all aspects of Formula E, and an interactive application that is fully integrated with the website.
 One of the main features of this application is the ranking table, also known as the points table, which will be fed by data collected through